 Are you also feeling the urge to learn something new that will fuel you with new energy and excitement?
 If the answer is YES, you belong with us.

-We’ve got new courses opening up this May!
+We’ve got new courses opening up!
 Check out our class schedule here and reply to this email to join!